chinapedia/wikipedia.abstract.en/Page/Pyridine.md

 Reactions on the nitrogen atom

-Pyridine-complex.svgs to pyridine]] Lewis acids easily add to the nitrogen atom of pyridine, forming pyridinium salts.
+s to pyridine]] Lewis acids easily add to the nitrogen atom of pyridine, forming pyridinium salts.
 The reaction with alkyl halides leads to alkylation of the nitrogen atom.
 This creates a positive charge in the ring that increases the reactivity of pyridine to both oxidation and reduction.
 The Zincke reaction is used for the selective introduction of radicals in pyridinium compounds (it has no relation to the chemical element zinc).

 Hydrogenation and reduction

-Pyridine_hydrogenation.png]]
+]]

 Piperidine is produced by hydrogenation of pyridine with a nickel-, cobalt-, or ruthenium-based catalyst at elevated temperatures.[97]
 The hydrogenation of pyridine to piperidine releases 193.8 kJ·mol^(−1),[98] which is slightly less than the energy of the hydrogenation of benzene (205.3 kJ·mol^(−1)).[99]